 Average Cost of Term Life Insurance by Health

-• Super preferred (or preferred plus): This is the healthiest category to be in; you’re likely to live a long life, and you will get the best rates.
+• Super preferred (or preferred plus): This is the healthiest category to be in; statistically, you’re more likely to live a long life, and you will get the best rates.
 Typically, to qualify, one needs no family history of death from cancer or heart disease before age 60 or 65; no tobacco use in recent years, nor a history of substance abuse; healthy blood pressure and cholesterol levels; no personal history of cancer or heart disease; a clean driving record; and your height and weight must fall in a certain range.

 • Preferred: This category is typically a bit more liberal in terms of the height/weight limits, cholesterol numbers (perhaps a total limit of 240), and when one might have last used tobacco.
 This category also encompasses those who have had a close relative die of cancer or heart disease before the age of 60.
 Rates will be higher than those in the super preferred category.